HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-in-dotnet-2026.md

 | ImageFlow      |                 ![Vuurwerk2020-ImageFlow](../assets/images/imageresize2026/Vuurwerk2020-Imageflow-320.jpg "Vuurwerk2020-Imageflow") |

 This shows some major differences in the handling of highlights between the packages.
-- System.Drawing the highlights are a bit too bright and there is a loss od red in the picture.
+- System.Drawing the highlights are a bit too bright and there is a loss of red in the picture.
 - Magick.NET handles highlights almost perfect, they are a tiny bit too bright.
 - MagicScaler say they have the best highlighting, but in this test it reflects all the problems.
 The light is too bright, the color is gone.
 I talked about this extensively in the [2024 image format blog](./imageresizetx.md).
 The smaller the image size, the bigger the problem.
 - ImageSharp handles highlights spot on.
 It looks like the original.